DataDanD/Cancer-Capstone-Portfolio/README.md

 [Air Quality](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Fracking](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Superfunds](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [Radon](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters) / [TRI](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters)
 [Cancer Rates and Graphs](https://github.com/DataDanD/Cancer-Capstone-Portfolio/tree/master/Jupyters)

-We can see some nice correlations
+We can see some nice correlations as we look at a heatmap and we can look at some of these variables closer with a pairplot.

 ![Heatmap of All Features](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/heatmap.png)